brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 The CEO is convinced that the next big thing in the jaffle industry is recommendations, so we've got a new consumer.
 This consumer needs to know a little about customers and orders, then they'll join that with other information in the business and perform some machine learning magic.

-After some heavy duty, caffeine-fuelled data sciencing, the recommender team settles on this query to produce the data they need to train and test their model.:
+After some heavy duty, caffeine-fuelled data sciencing, the recommender team settles on this query to produce the data they need to train and test their model:

 ```sql
 SELECT